 So that was a quick little run down of what Urbit is and what it has to offer the world.
 We can definitely see this being the way of the future.

-Join InterestingSoup by inviting ~nartec-tinrus on Urbit and let us know what you think.
+Send me a message at ~nartec-tinrus on Urbit and let me know what you think.
 See you on the other side!